 Most parking meters are enforced from 6am-6pm Monday through Friday.

 Some parking meters are enforced until 10 pm, seven days a week, when an event is taking place at the Stadium, Selland Arena, Saroyan Theatre, or Convention Center.
 Decals on the meter identify this event-specific requirement.
-For more information on downtown event parking, please see tab below.
+Information on downtown event parking.

 Meter Occupancy Permit

 The Parking Division offers a monthly permit valid for use at any City of Fresno parking meter, regardless of the posted time limit.
 The permit is a hangtag and can be shared by office staff, attorneys, or couriers.
 It is also ideal for those who make multiple stops downtown or stay for extended time periods.
 The permit is $159.00 per month.
 Contact (559) 621-PARK (7275) for more information.

 Residential Parking Districts